Arclight-Team/Arclight/README.md

 ## Credits
 - [Arcayn](https://github.com/Arcaynx) for the project's management
 - [Ed_IT](https://github.com/Ed-1T) for the help as the second head developer
+- [ItzTacos](https://github.com/ItzTacosOfficial) for the logo, testing the code and several additions / fixes
 - [KonPet](https://github.com/KonPet) for the great compression support + PNG management
-- [ItzTacos](https://github.com/ItzTacosOfficial) for testing the code and the official logo